awslabs/data-solutions-framework-on-aws/framework/API.md

 - *Type:* {[ key: string ]: aws-cdk-lib.aws_iam.IRole}

-The roles attached to the namespace.
+The roles attached to the namespace in the form of `{RoleArn: IRole}`.

 These roles are used to access other AWS services for ingestion, federated query, and data catalog access.